Pokémon Red, Blue, and Yellow: Pokémon Yellow

 Pokémon Yellow has been well received by critics, holding an aggregate score of 85% from GameRankings as their fifth highest-rated Game Boy game of all time.
 The Sarasota Herald-Tribune recommended Yellow as a good game for children.
 RPGFan called it "so revoltingly addictive that any player of it has no choice but to 'catch 'em all'".
 They also called Yellow "insulting" in how limited the additions from Red and Blue were.
-Giving the game a perfect score, IGN's Craig Harris praised the game's mechanics, commenting that Yellow was the best game of the three to start with.
+Giving the game a perfect score, IGN's Craig Harris praised the mechanics, commenting that Yellow was the best game of the three to start with.

-GameSpot's Cameron Davis called it a "stopgap" to appease players until the release of Gold and Silver, commenting that "the new challenges are enough to fill the hole - but only just".
+GameSpot's Cameron Davis called it a "stopgap" to appease players until the release of Gold and Silver, commenting that "the new challenges are enough to fill the hole – but only just".
 GameDaily's Chris Buffa listed it as one of the best Pokémon games, commenting that while it was a rehash, there was enough that was new to warrant playing.
-Allgame's Brad Cook commented that for those who didn't play Red and Blue, Yellow was good; but otherwise, he advised that they wait until Gold and Silver.
+Allgame's Brad Cook commented that for those who did not play Red and Blue, Yellow was good; but otherwise, he advised that they wait until Gold and Silver.
 The Daily Telegraph's Steve Boxer commented that while it had good gameplay mechanics, it was held back by the lack of features.
 He described Nintendo's actions as avaricious, commenting that Yellow "marks the point where Pokémon ceases to become a game and becomes a marketing exercise/obsession-satisfier".

-Pokémon Yellow received two nominations for "Game of the Year" and "Console Game of the Year" during the 3rd Annual AIAS Interactive Achievement Awards (now known as the D.I.C.E.
-Awards).
+Pokémon Yellow received two nominations, "Game of the Year" and "Console Game of the Year", during the 3rd Annual Interactive Achievement Awards.